-2.1 BEDROCK GEOLOGY
+2.1 Bedrock Geology

-The VFC is situated within the Valley and Ridge physiographic province and is underlain by limestone of Devonian age.
-The Keyser and Helderberg formations (undifferentiated) underlie the site and mainly consist of limestone (Glaser, 1994).
+The Diner is situated within the Valley and Ridge physiographic province and is underlain by limestone of Silurian age.
+The Wills Creek Formation underlies the site and mainly consists of limestone and calcareous claystones (Glaser, 1994).
 These rocks have been folded and faulted, resulting in synclines (concave-upward folds) and anticlines (convex-upward folds).
+ALWI believes that the classification of the Wills Creek Formation as carbonate rock (e.g., limestone) is borderline.
 The Keyser and Helderberg formations consist mainly of limestone.
 Such carbonate aquifers can be subject to dissolution in the presence of groundwater.
 Limestones can dissolve in the presence of groundwater resulting in the formation of sinkholes, caves and other topographic features.
 These features termed karst topography store and transmit unusual large quantities of groundwater that is often non-potable due to microbial contamination or high concentrations of particulates.
-The often non-potable due to microbial contamination or high concentrations of particulates.
 The absence of karst features despite the favorable lithology may be explained by the intense structural deformation of the rocks.

 In three dimensions, the local rock formations dip at right angles to the direction of plunge of the fold system.
 In general, dip directions may help govern groundwater (and contaminant) movement directions in the bedrock but plunge directions have less relation.
 At this location, the bedding planes dip to the east, which suggests that the gentle southwesterly plunge may exert greater-than-usual control on deep groundwater flow directions.
-Reported local well yields are sparse but range from 1 to 10 gpm (Slaughter and Darling, 1962).
+Reported local well yields are sparse but range from 1 to 20 gpm (Slaughter and Darling, 1962).